Hermit to South Kaibab Loopprint

 Need more information about the trails?
 Click the below links for the official Hermit to Bright Angel and South Kaibab Trail descriptions from Grand Canyon National Park.
 These descriptions do not fully depict the actual itinerary, but are provided to give you an idea of the overall route.
 For example, the above itinerary does not ascend Bright Angel Trail on this hike as depicted on the Hermit to Bright Angel Trail description.
 If you want that route, click here instead.

 Hermit to Bright Angel

 South Kaibab Trail

-You will be picked up in North Scottsdale and head north to the South Rim of the Grand Canyon.
+You will head to the South Rim of the Grand Canyon.
 Once you reach the canyon, you’ll take Hermit Trail approximately 8.2 miles (13.2 km) to the campground at Hermit Creek, which is 3,740 feet (1,140 m) below the rim.
 The average hike time is 6 hours.

-This second half of your trip has you joining the numerous hikers along the main trails - busier, but still beautiful!
+This part of your trip has you joining the numerous hikers along the main trails - busier, but still beautiful!
 Today we head to Bright Angel Campground or Clear Creek Camp, hiking 7.5 miles (12 km) down the Bright Angel trail.
 Once the group is settled, take a dip in Bright Angel Creek or the Colorado River, grab a drink at the Phantom Ranch canteen or just chill.
 (Add an additional 2 miles if camping at Clear Creek for some seclusion).

 Today, the hike starts out of the canyon along the South Kaibab Trail.
 It is popular but take a diversion off the main trails to Cremation Canyon to camp for the night.
 Today's hike is about 4.7 miles (7.6 km) with 2 miles of trail away from the crowds - just what you are used to.
 There are many side hiking opportunities along the Tonto Plateau with amazing views into the inner canyon below.

 Share your experience!
 Review this trip